 A World of Discovery

 We’re proud to offer research experience to our undergraduate students that larger universities reserve for their PhD candidates.
-With seven active labs in areas of biosciences, energy, robotics, and materials, students get the opportunity to participate in major research activities, contribute to published papers, and apply research methods to real-world problems.
+With eight active labs in areas of biosciences, energy, robotics, and materials, students get the opportunity to participate in major research activities, contribute to published papers, and apply research methods to real-world problems.
 Our faculty view student involvement in research as a part of the educational process and actively encourage it.

 There are often opportunities in the summer, as well as during the fall and spring semesters.
 Students are encouraged to contact professors directly to inquire if they have any undergraduate research positions available.
 Often faculty will hire a student who shows initiative and interest in their research.
 Please feel free to contact the research professors below.
 It is best to make an appointment with them to discuss their work and to see if they have any openings.

 - experience hands-on research